 |Staging of period bedroom with Mon House furniture, courtesy Heinz History Center|

 After rediscovering Monongahela House artifacts in a maintenance building in South Park in 2006, the Heinz History Center recreated the famous Monongahela House bedroom for its Lincoln Slept Here 2009 exhibit.
-The exhibit used a number of items from a Monongahela House bedroom purported to be the bed he slept in, along with a wardrobe, bureau, dressing mirror, marble-top parlor table, chairs, wash stand, and yes, even a chamber pot.
+The exhibit used a number of items from a Monongahela House bedroom purported to be the bed Abe slept in, along with a wardrobe, bureau, dressing mirror, marble-top parlor table, chairs, wash stand, and yes, even a chamber pot.
 Docents there like to tell visitors how long lanky Abe had to sleep sideways to fit upon the half tester bed.
 Whether Lincoln ever slept on this furniture is debatable; it doesn't show up attributed to his Pittsburgh stay until the 1920s, and by that point the Mon House had undergone several re-decorations.
-Nevertheless, it's still of a certain historical style, and we can imagine him retiring after a long day's journey on the hotel's best bed.
+Even if it wasn't THE bed, it's of a certain historical style and no harm is done imagining him retiring there after a long day's journey.

 Stepping out to the balcony at 8:30 the next morning to face "an ocean of umbrellas" shielding what was reported to be the largest crowd assembled in Pittsburgh up until that point, Lincoln's speech touched on some of the most important issues facing the nation.
 He advised the people of Pittsburgh that self-interested politicians were making matters worse and advised everyone to "keep cool."